 Content is taught clearly and directly, not in an embedded or implicit manner.
 Explicit instruction directs student attention towards specific learning in a highly structured environment.

-Builds on what has already been learned and previous learning receives further practice.
+Builds on what has already been learned and previous learning receives further practise.

 A prescribed sequence of learning targets presented in small steps.